-- reviewing and approving all compensation policies and programs that benefit employees, including employment and severance agreements, incentive programs, benefits and retirement programs; - reviewing and approving annually the corporate goals and objectives relative to the CEO's compensation, evaluating the CEO's performance in light of those objectives, and determining and approving the CEO's compensation level based on this evaluation: - reviewing, approving and administering, and granting awards under, cash- and equity-based incentive plans; and - reviewing and approving compensation for executive officers and directors (subject to, in the case of director compensation, approval by the full Board).
+- reviewing and approving, at least annually, all compensation policies and programs that benefit employees, including employment and severance agreements, incentive programs, benefits and retirement programs; - reviewing and approving annually the corporate goals and objectives relative to the CEO's compensation, evaluating the CEO's performance in light of those objectives, and determining and approving the CEO's compensation level based on this evaluation: - reviewing and approving annual compensation, fees and benefits (as applicable), and administering and granting awards under cashand equity-based incentive plans; and reviewing and approving compensation for executive officers and directors (subject to, in the case of director compensation, approval by the full Board).

 The committee has also delegated to the CEO the authority to make limited equity grants to new members of our management team to allow such grants to be made in a timely manner, as the committee generally only meets on a quarterly basis.
-Equity grants under this delegation of authority may only be made as initial equity grants to newly hired executives (other than officers subject to Section 16 of the Securities Exchange Act of 1934) and on the same terms and conditions as were applied by the committee in its most recent prior equity grants.
+Equity grants under this delegation of authority may only be made as initial equity grants to newly hired executives (other than officers subject to Section 16 of the Exchange Act) and on the same terms and conditions as were applied by the committee in its most recent prior equity grants.
 In addition, equity grants under this delegation of authority to any one executive are limited to 6,250 RSUs and must be ratified by the committee.

 The committee has engaged Aon as its compensation consultant since 2013.
-The committee has determined that no conflict of interest exists between Aon and the company (including the company's Board members and company management) pursuant to Item 407(e)(3) (iv) of SEC Regulation S-K. In 2020 neither Aon nor any affiliate of Aon provided any services to the company or its affiliates apart from its engagement by the committee described above.
+The committee has determined that no conflict of interest exists between Aon and the company (including the company's Board members and company management) pursuant to Item 407(e)(3)(iv) of SEC Regulation S-K. In 2022 neither Aon nor any affiliate of Aon provided any services to the company or its affiliates apart from its engagement by the committee described above.